-The - and + keys can be pressed to move down and up to adjacent bands.
+The - and + keys can be pressed to move down and up to adjacent bands defined in the Band Configuration screen.
 Generally the result should not differ much from one band to the next.

-4.6 RF filter sweep
+4.7 RF filter sweep

 QDX contains its own internal signal generator, which can be used to sweep the receiver input Band Pass Filters, checking its response and center frequency.
 Though the difference in performance is small, the perfectionist may wish to adjust (by squeezing turns) the Band Pass Filter inductor L12 to optimize the center frequencies of the filters.